6 min read · Hardie

 Key takeaways

-- HZ10 is correct for almost all of California
+- HZ10 is the correct spec for nearly all of California

-- Wrong product line voids the manufacturer warranty
+- Installing the wrong regional line voids the Hardie manufacturer warranty

-- Verify HZ10 in writing on the estimate and at delivery
+- Verify HZ10 in writing on the estimate and again at delivery

 FAQ